franko/gsl-shell/doc/user-manual/gdt.rst

 --------

 General Data Tables, GDT in short, are used in GSL Shell to store data in tabular format.
-They are similar to matrices but with some notable differences:
+They are somewhat similar to matrices but have some notables differences.

-* columns have a name defined in the table's headers
+While in matrices the columns are always unnamed in GDT tables they have names so that you can refer to a specific column by giving its name.
-* each cell can contain either a number, a string or an undefined value.
+The other important difference is that the value in each cell does not need to be numeric but can be also a string or undefined.

-Since a GDT table can contain strings they are ofter useful to store data coming from observations or from reports.
+Since a GDT table can contain strings they are often useful to store data coming from observations or from reports.
-The possibility to mark as undefined the cell's value is also useful to take into account missing data.
+The possibility to mark a cell as undefined is also useful to take into account missing or not available data.

-Here an example of a GDT table:
+Here an example of GDT table taken from the excellent `|STAT user manual <http://oldwww.acm.org/perlman/stat/handbook/handbook.html>`_ of Gary Pearlman:

    >>> ms=gdt.read_csv 'examples/exam.csv'
    >>> ms